-126th Street African Burial Ground Memorial and Mixed-Use Project
+126th Street Harlem African Burial Ground Memorial and Mixed-Use Project

-Bringing a new memorial and cultural center to honor the historic Harlem African Burial Ground, along with affordable housing and jobs for the East Harlem community.
+Honoring and memorializing the historic Harlem African Burial Ground with a new outdoor memorial and indoor cultural center and addressing affordable housing and jobs needs in the East Harlem community.

 The History